Government announces further changes to the CCCFA regime

 The Cabinet Paper also stated that many of the concerns identified related to insufficient information about borrowers and could be addressed through a consumer data right (CDR), noting that Cabinet agreed to introduce a CDR in July 2021.

-The Cabinet Paper sets out an indicative timeline for changes to the Regulations.
+The Consultation Paper sets out the following proposed changes to the CCCFA regime:

-Cabinet will then make a decision in early February 2023, with the changes expected to come into force by mid-March 2023.
+Cabinet may make a decision in early February 2023, with the changes expected to come into force by mid-March 2023.